About ISCAST - ISCAST

 Following the appointment of our first Executive Director in 2017, we have seen an increasing public engagement presence and our staff team has grown to six part-time members, five of whom have higher degrees and a range of expertise covering science, theology, and philosophy.

-Through all these changes, ISCAST has remained committed to the importance of a constructive dialogue between science and religion in general, and between science and Christianity more specifically.
+Through all these changes, ISCAST has remained committed to the gospel of Jesus Christ and the importance of a constructive dialogue between science and Christianity.

 However, we recognise that many non-religious thinkers believe that religion has little to contribute to the sciences and that there is no basis for dialogue.
 We are also aware that some within the Christian community believe that science is, at best, a peripheral concern and perhaps even idolatrous, and that dialogue is not a priority.
 Because these views persist in many segments of society and the Christian church, ISCAST remains convinced of the need to take the initiative in establishing and maintaining dialogue.
 Hence, ISCAST’s activity is wide-ranging, from academic peer-reviewed literature to public engagement in schools and churches.